 If you’re shooting with a tripod, take a few shots yourself first to figure out what angle works the best.
 Set up the tripod, secure your camera on it and you’re ready to go!

-In Interval Timer we set up the camera to take 30 shots with an interval of 2 or 3 seconds.
-So every few seconds it takes a shot automatically until it takes 30 total.
+So every few seconds your camera takes a shot automatically until it takes 40 total.
 This allows us to just get in front of the camera, move freely and be authentic.
 It’s not as real as having a friend take it but it still works!
-Sometimes you might need to take a couple more sessions but usually we get a good shot in our first or second one.
-After that we get bored and start feeling posed so you can really see it in the pictures.
+This allows you to take natural couple pictures that don’t look posed.

 It will take you sometime to get there, so don’t get discouraged if your photos are not looking the way you want them to right off the bat.
 The important thing is to keep practicing and keep improving until you find what works for you.
 And don’t forget to have fun!
 Capturing real emotions always beats just being in a pretty place 🙂